mg126e/Project_Backend/design/functional_design.md

        - deleteUser and closeProfile will work in a sync together

 - **UserProfile** [User]
-   - **Purpose:** Allow users to share their personal info, including a real profile image and key tags for access to running partner features.
+   - **Purpose:** Allow users to share their personal info, including a profile image and key tags for access to running partner features.
-   - **Principle:** After setting a display name, uploading a profile image from their device, and adding tags (running level, age, gender, etc.), users can be discovered and matched more effectively.
+   - **Principle:** After setting a display name, uploading a profile image from their device, creating a bio, and adding personal tags (running level, age, gender, and personality), users can be discovered and matched more effectively.
    - **State:**
        - A set of `Users`, each with:
            - `displayname`: String
            - `profileImage`: Image (uploaded from user's device; e.g., file upload or photo)
+           - `bio`: String (a biography where users can state more about themselves and what they are looking for)
            - `location`: String
-           - `tags`: Object with allowed keys: "gender", "age", "runningLevel", "personality" (e.g., "introvert"/"extrovert"), etc. Each key maps to a single value (String or Number as appropriate).
+           - `tags`: Object with allowed keys: "gender", "age", "runningLevel", "personality" (e.g., "introvert"/"extrovert").
+Each key maps to a single value.
            - `isActive`: Boolean
    - **Actions:**
-       - `createProfile(user: User, location: String): ()`
+       - `createProfile(user: User): ()`
            - *Requires:* No profile for the given user already exists. `location` must be provided.
-           - *Effects:* Creates a new user profile record for the given user with no initial display name, profile image, or tags, and sets the user's location.
-The profile is not active (not visible) until all required fields are filled out and setActive is called.
+           - *Effects:* Creates a new user profile record for the given user with no initial display name, profile image, location, bio, or tags.
+The profile is not active (not visible to others) until all required fields are filled out.
        - `setActive(user: User): ()`
            - *Requires:* The user exists in the set of users.
-All required fields (displayname, profileImage, location, and all required tags) must be filled out.
+All required fields (displayname, profileImage, bio, location, and all required tags) must be filled out.
            - *Effects:* Sets the user's profile to active (visible to others).
        - `setLocation(user: User, location: String): ()`
            - *Requires:* The user exists in the set of users.
            - *Effects:* Updates the user's location.
+       - `setBio(user: User, bio: String): ()`
+           - *Requires:* The user exists in the set of users.
+           - *Effects:* Updates the user's biography.
        - `setName(user: User, displayname: String): ()`
            - *Requires:* The user exists in the set of users.
            - *Effects:* Sets the user's display name.